on this page

 Claim Medicare benefits at your doctor’s office

-The quickest and easiest way to claim is at your doctor’s office straight after you pay.
+The quickest way to claim is at your doctor’s office straight after you pay.

 To do this you need to both: